Karanjot786/Frappe-ERPNext-installation/README.md

 # Frappe-ERPNext-v13 installation
-To install v13 of Frappe and ERPNext.
+To install v13 or v14 of Frappe and ERPNext.

 ## Instruction
 -  Open terminal and execute